writetome51/open-array-item-getter-remover/README.md

     // Beginning at startingIndex, removes and returns adjacent numItemsToRemove.
     // startingIndex can be negative or positive.
 ```
 NOTICE:  For all the functions below, the parameter `value` cannot be an object.
+It can be an array, as long as the array doesn't contain objects.
 ```
 adjacentToValue(info): any[]
     /**************